-The PHA also offers COC will offer a preference for victims of domestic violence, dating violence, sexual assault, or stalking, or human trafficking, as described in Section 4-III.C.
-To verify that applicants qualify for the preference, the PHACOC -will follow documentation requirements outlined in Section 16-IX.D.
+COC will offer a preference to families that include victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking as described in Section 4-III.B.
+To verify that applicants qualify for the preference, COC will follow documentation requirements outlined in Section 16-VII.D.